rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/gulp-task-success-700.png" alt="Successfully ran a custom gulp task in the Jekyll container" />

 That was enough to get my site running on a local container.
-The next test would make sure I could use the container on my Windows machine.
-I pushed my code to the repository, and built the image on the Windows machine:
+The next test would make sure I could start the container on my Windows machine and host the Jekyll site.
+I pushed my changes to the Dockerfile to the repository, built the image on the Windows machine, and ran the container using the same steps described earlier:

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/jekyll-container-windows.png" width="770" height="274" alt="Successfully run the container in a Windows environment" />

+Now, this is a very simple setup that you can run in a few minutes.
 In the next post, we will take a look at running a Jekyll website from a container on various cloud platforms.